My Chef’s Apron

 Steps to make 2-ingredient peanut butter cookies.

-Step One (Picture 1 above) - Blend the bananas and peanut butter in a high-speed blender until smooth.
+1. Step One - Preheat the oven to 350°F (180°C) and line a large baking sheet with parchment paper.
+Add the bananas and peanut butter to a high-speed blender and blend until you get a smooth, creamy mixture.
 Using a spatula, transfer the mixture to a large bowl.

-Step Three (Picture 3 above) - Bake in a preheated oven until the cookies' tops are golden brown and solid.
-Cool to room temperature before storing.
+3. Step Three - Bake for 13 to 15 minutes, until the tops are slightly golden brown and firm to the touch.
+Remove from the oven and allow to cool completely at room temperature before storing.

 Top Tips

-• Room Temperature Ingredients: Ensure your bananas and peanut butter are at room temperature for a smooth blend.
+• Room temperature ingredients: Make sure your bananas and peanut butter are at room temperature before blending for the smoothest result.

-• Don’t Overbake: Check at 13 minutes for the perfect chewy texture.
-The cookies are ready when the tops are solid.
+• Don't overbake: Check at 13 minutes for the best chewy texture.
+The cookies are ready when the tops look solid and feel firm.
+They'll continue to set as they cool.

-• Try To Stick To The Recipe Measurements: The batter will be sticky, but it should not be runny.
-If you used more bananas and the banana peanut butter blend is a bit runny, chill the cookie dough for 10-15 minutes before baking.
+• Stick to the measurements: The batter will be sticky but should not be runny.
+If you used more bananas than the recipe calls for and the mixture is too loose, chill the dough for 10 to 15 minutes before scooping.

-• Cookie Scoop: Since the banana peanut butter mixture will be sticky, it's best to rinse the cookie scoop between scoops with water regularly.
-It makes it easier to drop the batter and avoid it from sticking.
-The cookie scoop might need multiple clicks before it releases.
-You can always chill the dough to make it easier to scoop, but I never do.
+• Cookie scoop tips: Since the batter is sticky, rinse the cookie scoop between each scoop under running water and shake off the excess.
+The scoop may need multiple clicks before releasing.
+You can always chill the dough to make scooping easier, but I never do.

 Variations & Substitutions

-• Nut-Free Version: Use sunflower seed butter instead, especially if you have leftovers from making my Homemade Nut-Free Granola.
+• Nut-free version: Sunflower seed butter works beautifully here, especially if you have some left over from making my Homemade Nut-Free Granola.

 2-ingredient peanut butter cookies on a table.